An engaging organization empathizes.

 Think about every possible touch point between your organization and its audience.
 If everything your organization says and does it part of your story and impacts audience perception (i.e., your brand — what others think about your organization), what could you do to improve each point of interaction?

 I spent a couple of minutes on an organization’s website recently, trying to find the times for their weekly gatherings.
 Their home page featured a large button reading, “I’m New Here,” and as a first-time visitor, naturally I clicked it.

 The only problem is that I didn’t find what I was looking for.
 I found a lot of information about what to expect on my first visit, how long the meeting would be, what a great experience it would be, and more.

 The only thing the page didn’t tell me what time I should be there to share this experience.

 Eventually, I found what I was looking for, quietly hiding under a subhead on the home page, and again at the very bottom.

 It wasn’t a well-designed first visitor experience.
 When I shared my experience with the organization, they welcomed the feedback and made changes to ensure other visitors had a better experience than I did.

 Rather than waiting for a guest to bring up a design oversight, ask your audience for feedback, and with that information ask your staff as well how they think your organization could do a better job of communicating with your audience.

 One way to gain insight is to conduct a survey to ask your stakeholders or customers what they think you’re doing well, and what you could do better.

-Better yet, have a conversation with a customer or donor, and learn their perspective on your organization: who you are, what you do, why they think your organization matters, and how you’ve helped them.
+Better yet, have a conversation with a customer or supporter, and learn their perspective on your organization: who you are, what you do, why they think your organization matters, and how you’ve helped them.